shanemileham/healthiq-project/README.md

 Solution Phases:
 1. Read inputs (Assume they are well-formed)
+2. Lookup exercise or glycemic index from DB and add to input object
-2. Convert inputs to influence array (which represents the influence of food or exercise on blood sugar based on time of the day)
+3. Convert inputs to influence array (which represents the influence of food or exercise on blood sugar based on time of the day)
-3. Create blood sugar array from influence array (using the above rules of food, exercise, and normalization)
+4. Create blood sugar array from influence array (using the above rules of food, exercise, and normalization)
-4. Create a glycation array from blood sugar array (using the above rule of glycation)
+5. Create a glycation array from blood sugar array (using the above rule of glycation)
-5. Output blood sugar and glycation arrays
+6. Output blood sugar and glycation arrays